ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 -   ALTER SESSION SET REPLICATION as DEFAULT.
 -   The target table should be locked by the LOCK TABLE...UNTIL NEXT DDL statement in order to execute SPLIT PARTITION, MERGE PARTITION, and DROP PARTITION on a replication target table.
 Moreover, the data should be checked to identify since there would be a replication gap between the local and remote server.

-If the SPLIT, MERGE, or DROP is executed on a replication target partition, the identical replication partition is automatically removed or added to the local or remote server.
+If users execute the SPLIT, MERGE, or DROP PARTITION on a replication target partition, users must execute the same DDL statements on remote servers.
+And, newly created or deleted partitions are automatically added or removed as a replication target partition.

 #### Restrictions